guilhemmarchand/splunk-vagrant-ansible-collections/create_multisite_cluster/README.md

-# This will create a full Splunk mono-site cluster with:
+# This will create a full Splunk multi-site cluster with:

 - master node
-- 2 x peer nodes (indexers)
+- 4 x peer nodes (indexers), 2 x on site 1, 2 x on site 2
-- 3 x search head nodes in sh cluster
+- 3 x search head nodes in sh cluster with no search affinity that will search across both sites
-- 1 x deployment server
+- 2 x deployment server, 1 x on each site
-- 1 x Universal Forwarder client
+- 2 x Universal Forwarder client, 1 x on each site

 # pre-requisites: